Konkan Railway zone: Electrification

 The foundation stone laying for electrification of the Konkan railway line was done in November 2015.
 The entire 741 kilometer route stretching from Roha, Maharashtra to Thokur, Karnataka has been electrified in March 2022.
 Inspection of the entire stretch was completed in six phases starting in March 2020.
-The last stretch between Ratnagiri and Thivim was inspected on March 24 and authorisation was obtained on March 28.
+The last stretch between Ratnagiri and Thivim was inspected on March 24 and authorisation was obtained on 29 March.

 New stations

-The railway was scheduled to have new crossing stations at Indapur, Goregaon Road, Sape Wamne, Kalambani Budruk, Kadavai, Veravali, Kharepatan Road, Achirne, Mirjan and Innanje by December 2019.
+The railway was scheduled to have new crossing stations at Indapur, Goregaon Road, Sape Wamne, Kalambani Budruk, Kadavai, Veravali, Saundal, Kharepatan Road, Achirne, Mirjan and Innanje by December 2019.
 Most of these stations are operational now.

 Operations

 The 756.25 km railway has a total track length of 900 km.
 Its length through Maharashtra is 361 km, through Karnataka 239 km, and 156.25 km through Goa.